Welcome to FSAP

-FSAP's professional staff offers free and confidential guidance and support to benefits-eligible employees and their partners to address issues that may be affecting their personal lives and/or job satisfaction or performance.
-The FSAP is part of Cornell's broad commitment to foster and support the mental health and well-being of the campus community.
+FSAP offers free and confidential guidance and support to benefits-eligible employees and their partners to address issues that may be affecting their personal lives and/or job satisfaction or performance.
+This confidential resource is part of Cornell's broad commitment to foster and support the mental health and well-being of the campus community.

 - Personal consultation and needs assessment

 - Information about and referral to campus or community resources and services

 - Short-term counseling provided in a language you are comfortable speaking ( language assistance available ).

 - Consultation with supervisors, managers, and others who are concerned about an employee or workplace situation